How do you view your landing page? It is the gateway to your business.

 3. Custom Illustrations And Animations

-Incorporating a design concept that has a clear visual hierarchy isn't just appealing to the eye, but it can increase customer engagement.
+Incorporating a responsive design concept that has a clear visual hierarchy isn't just appealing to the eye, but it can increase customer engagement

 Add into this the fact that interaction is a key component to enticing customers to click into your landing page, the better the analytics may be and can result in a higher likelihood of scoring leads.